jmarrero/bootc/GOVERNANCE.md

 ## Meetings

-Time zones permitting, Maintainers are expected to participate in the public developer meeting, which occurs at 3:30 PM ET on Thursdays via [Zoom](TODO).
+Time zones permitting, Maintainers are expected to participate in the public developer meeting, which occurs at 11:30 AM ET on Fridays via [jit.si](https://meet.jit.si/YourOperatingSystemIsAContainer).

 Maintainers will also have closed meetings in order to discuss security reports or Code of Conduct violations.
 Such meetings should be scheduled by any